dgonzalezpmn/nyc_open_data/README.md

 ## Local Setup

-The [local setup guide](docs/LOCAL.md) details how to run the project's rails app locally.
+Please read the [local setup guide](docs/LOCAL.md) for instructions on how to run the project's rails app locally.

 ## Core Concepts

-The [core concepts document](docs/CORE_CONCEPTS.md) summarizes the main technologies we are leveraging.
+Please read the [core concepts document](docs/CORE_CONCEPTS.md) to learn about the main technologies we are leveraging.

 ## Create Your Own Copy of NYC Open Data